Friday, May 28, 2021

 Imagine combining the Good Place with Guns Akimbo.
 Mix Helluva Boss and Hazbin Hotel with a kind of reverse Running Man.
 I love the idea of PCs caught in a demented, infernal entertainment industry version of a very surreal 'Reality Show'.
 Tons of opportunities for crazy combat sequences, offbeat characters, world-building, and more.

 I am currently in the process of deconstructing and translating the Character Sheet as a means of figuring out how the rules work.
 Plus, I've been able to find additional rules notes across the 'net.
+It should be noted that this is also a Dice Fiction game.
+I guess I'm really into their stuff.

 I'd love to give this a try.